airyhq/airy/docs/docs/sources/google.md

 ## Step 1: Registration

 You first need to be registered with Google's Business Messages before configuring this source.
-You can find more information about Google's Business Messages and the registration process [here](https://developers.google.com/business-communications/business-messages/guides).
+Refer to [Google's Business Messages' guides](https://developers.google.com/business-communications/business-messages/guides) to find more information about this source and the registration process.

 ## Step 2: Editing of the yaml file in Airy Core